otammato/3_Kubernetes_FullStackApp_Deployment_on_AWS_EKS/README.md

 ## Test the app

-1. Retrieve the information about all the Kubernetes resources in your cluster and note the LoadBalancer's external address
+1. Retrieve the information about all the Kubernetes resources in the cluster and note the LoadBalancer's external address

 ```kubectl get all```